sbui-dev/job-worker/DESIGN.md

 Mutual TLS (mTLS) is an extension of TLS where both the client and server authenticate themselves through their certificates.
 Since both client and server certificates come from the same organization CA cert, they trust each other.

 By default, grpc uses either TLS 1.2 or TLS 1.3.
 The TLS 1.2 is the current standard but is full of security vulnerable ciphers.
 The industry is slowly moving toward TLS 1.3 for better security and performance.
 The server will be set to only support TLS 1.3 as a minimum via the `tls.Config`.
-In addition, only the modern ciphers will be in the cipher pool to be used.
+In addition, only the modern ciphers will be in the cipher pool to be used by specifying them in the cert pool.

 List of modern ciphers:
 https://developers.cloudflare.com/ssl/reference/cipher-suites/recommendations/